An Post Irish Book Awards

 Joseph O’Connor, Vicky Phelan and Andrea Corr were among the winning authors at this year’s An Post Irish Book Awards.

-Acclaimed Irish author and journalist Colm Tóibín received the Bob Hughes Lifetime Achievement Award in recognition of the central position he has occupied in the cultural life of Ireland for over three decades, with works including Brooklyn
+Acclaimed Irish author Colm Tóibín received the Bob Hughes Lifetime Achievement Award.
+It recognises the central position he has occupied in Irish cultural life for over three decades, with works including Brooklyn, The Master and The Testament of Mary.

 RTÉ Radio 1 Listeners’ Choice Award